sarahbaker/www.bakertunes.com/pages/composer/about.md

 My compositional output slowly began to grow, and I eventually became Composer in Residence for [Services For Education](www.servicesforeducation.co.uk) in 2012.
 Since then I have relished the opportunity to write songs, musicals and piano music for many different occasions.

 It has been such a pleasure to take part on the ABRSM mentoring scheme, Writing for Music Education.
-I have had the wonderful input and mentoring support of fantastic composers such as Sarah Watts nad Alan Bullard who are well-known names of the music education field.
+I have had the wonderful input and mentoring support of fantastic composers such as Sarah Watts and Alan Bullard who are well-known names of the music education field.
 By hearing other composers' stories and journeys, I have been inspired and motivated to write music at all levels.

 A [full list of my compositions](/about/#compositions) is available.